You are here

 I see this new medium as a way of not only praying together, but of breaking down distances, barriers, misunderstandings, cultural differences, and other obstacles that tend to separate us.
 It helps me to realize, not just from a rational level of knowing, but from an experiential way of knowing that we are all God’s creation, we are truly all One.
 For so many years of my life, I have often prayed for different situations and needs of people around the world.
 Now I’m praying with people from around the world, and seeing more clearly than ever, the presence of God in everyone and in all of God’s creation.

 I would like to warmly invite anyone who might be interested in joining us in this online community.
 It is a wonderful way of supporting your personal Centering Prayer practice.
-I’m relatively new to this experience myself, but have offered to facilitate a new online prayer group at 1:00 P.M., Denver time.
 The online site also has a calendar of other groups and times that may better fit into your day.

 - Ken Dreiling